-Let’s walk through a three-step process to create a follow-up email with these three sections.
+Let’s walk through this three-step process to create a successful follow-up email after a meeting.

 If you can fortify these statements by adding specific reasons why you’re thankful, that’s even better.
 For example: “I learned a lot from your suggestions today,” or, “I feel I will be able to act upon the advice you offered.”

 The key is to make sure your recipient perceives that you are genuine.
 Here’s how this might look in practice.